eugeniavd/magic_tagger/docs/htr/text_extraction_log.md

 ---

-## 2. Transformer model baseline evaluation
+## 3. Transformer model baseline evaluation

-### Ground truth definition
-- GT is the manually corrected transcription exported after revision in Transkribus.
-- GT includes punctuation and capitalization, because these were also manually corrected during GT preparation and were part of the Transkribus evaluation.

-### Normalization rules (applied identically to GT and prediction)
+### Normalization rules
-To ensure comparability and to avoid counting purely typographic artifacts as OCR/HTR errors, we apply a minimal, explicit normalization:
+To ensure comparability and to avoid counting purely typographic artifacts as HTR errors, we apply a minimal, explicit normalization:
 1. `strip()` leading/trailing whitespace.
 2. Convert any internal whitespace runs to a single space: `\s+ → " "`.
 3. Preserve all other symbols as-is, including: